Links on Android Authority may earn us a commission. Learn more.

 - Open the Google Lens app.

-- You can point your camera at anything and press Search.
-If you want to analyze a specific image, hit the photo icon on the top-right corner.
+- You can point your camera at anything and press Search with your camera.
+If you want to analyze a specific image, find it in the gallery shown below.

 - Select the image you want to search.